drewschield/male-biased_mutation_crotalus/README.md

 List files and shell script examples are in the `processing_files` directory.
 Population genetic summary statistics output from `pixy` are in the `pixy_results` directory.

-Note, you may need to adjust the organization of your environment to suite your workflow.
+Note that you may need to adjust the organization of your environment to suite your workflow.

 ## Contents